 Why Is There a Baby in the Cake?

 All king cakes have a baby or toy figurine hidden in the cake, though that baby can actually be a toy baby, or a more conceptual “baby” like a dry bean or pecan.

-Tradition holds that the person who gets the slice with the baby is the “king” or “queen” for the day, and is also responsible for bringing the next King Cake or host the next King Cake party.
+Tradition holds that the person who gets the slice with the baby is the “king” or “queen” for the day, and is also responsible for bringing the next king cake or hosting the next king cake party.

 Of course, when serving the cake, be sure to warn all folks who are not familiar with the tradition that there might be a baby figurine, dry bean, or pecan in their slice and what the significance of it is!
 You don’t want unsuspecting folks choking or cracking a tooth.